 This is a logical question to ask.
 We can have too slow a feedrate and that’s very bad for tools because it causes rubbing, which makes the tool too hot, and we just talked about where that leads.
 Not good!

-But, as it turns out, there is no real penalty for slowing the rpms.
+But, as it turns out, there is no real penalty for slowing the spindle speed (rpms).
 In fact, it’s one of the most beneficial things you can do to extend tool life.
-Slowing things down via rpm will reduce the amount of heat in the cut, which will help the tool to last longer.
+Slowing spindle speed down via reducing rpm will reduce the amount of heat in the cut, which will help the tool to last longer.

-How can we use SFM to find spindle rpm?
+How can we use SFM to find the ideal spindle speed?

 First thing, is every cutter has a recommended surface speed that is usually based on the material you’ll be cutting.
 Soft materials like wood or plastic can tolerate relatively high surface speeds.
 Hard materials require slower surface speeds.
 The very toughest materials may force you to use very low SFM’s indeed.